Students return to New Mexico school for the first time since shooting

 The Berrendo staff directory lists John Masterson as an eighth-grade social studies teacher.

-Masterson has taught at the school for a decade and coaches track and soccer, according to the Albuquerque Journal.
+Masterson has taught at the school for a decade, and also coaches track and soccer, according to the Albuquerque Journal.

 “It was a harrowing experience,” he told the paper.
 “All I can say was the staff there did a great job.”